 Please explore the other tabs to find out more about me and what research, teaching, coordination, and other work I do.

-• February 2019 — My new article, “Online Translator, Dictionary, and Search Engine Use Among L2 Students”, has just been published in CALL-EJ!
+• February 2019 — My article, “Online Translator, Dictionary, and Search Engine Use Among L2 Students”, has been published in CALL-EJ!
 You can view it for free online by going to the Publications and Projects section of my site.

 • January 2019 — I had the honor of being interviewed by Claire Knowles about my research on online translators (Google Translate, etc.) for a two-part episode of the podcast We Teach Languages.
 Here are the two episodes!